 Unusual Options Activity Insight: Coinbase Global

-On Wednesday, shares of Coinbase Global (NASDAQ:COIN) saw unusual options activity.
-After the option alert, the stock price moved up to $234.15.
+Shares of Coinbase Global (NASDAQ:COIN) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $226.29.

 - Sentiment: BULLISH